mgslack/Cards-Library-Java/README.md

 C# Playing Card assembly created by me was based off of this library, though made less generic and only implemented the playing cards portion.

+Added a new card implementation to demonstrate how to use the card classes with a non-playing card implementation.
+Currently, default is to build both card implementations into the main jar.
+Added new Ant target to split up the jars and place the new card implementation into a separate jar.
+Also, realized the card image cache class had to be abstracted and extended because the bulk of it could be used for new card implementations.
+Because of this, the method signature changed and any programs already using the cards.jar library will need to be recompiled.

 From original readme:

 The cards.jar contains several classes and lots of images that emulate playing